Alaeddine2/petStore/README.md

-that I have sent from the UI (add pet dialog when index equal to null and edit if not). when the user click to update an existant pet a details page appear containing the collection of its photos inside a carousel, the list of tags, its name and its status, so the user can edit the pet name by modifying the text field with validator (name should be not impty and only text allows) and he can change its status from ``dropdownButton``.
+that I have sent from the UI (add pet dialog when index equal to null and edit if not). when the user click to update an existant pet a details page appear containing the collection of its photos inside a carousel, the list of tags, its name and its status, so the user can edit the pet name by modifying the text field with validator (name should be not empty and only text allows) and he can change its status from ``dropdownButton``.

 ![alt text](https://i.ibb.co/ZfdbzC9/Screenshot-20220722-155709.jpg)